Bladder Cancer Awareness Month

 Share your story

 Could you share your personal story?
-This year's topic of embarrassment is something that just about everyone can get involved in!
+This year's topic of uncertainty is something that just about everyone can get involved in!

-Share the moment you discovered a symptom, the embarrassment you overcame, and your relief that you acted on it when you did.
-Invite others to share their embarrassing moments on social media and help raise awareness about bladder cancer.
+Share the moment you discovered a symptom, the uncertainty you overcame, and your relief that you acted on it when you did.
+Please invite others to share their moments on social media and help raise awareness about bladder cancer.

 If you see blood in your wee, need to wee more frequently or have what you think could be a UTI ...